marcsto/codetok/README.md

 # How to add a new language
 * Option 1: Request one in the issues tab or email me at marcsto@gmail.com
 * Option 2: Use an LLM to create a new language file (see below).
+Add it to the data directory (you can see other examples there).
+Update index.html to point to it.

 # Using an LLM to generate a tutorial for a new langauge
 Give an LLM one of the following prompts (I used ChatGPT o3-mini-high.
 I recommend using whatever is the best model at the time of writing even if it's slow).